What are autoimmune blistering diseases in the eye?

 - Ciclosporin eye drops have been shown to improve tear production in dry eye.

 Systemic corticosteroids (eg, oral prednisone or prednisolone) are the first-line therapy for treating ocular involvement in autoimmune blistering skin diseases .
-Due to significant toxicity of corticosteroids at the high doses required, other immune-suppressive/regulatory therapies are added, such as:
+Due to the significant toxicity of corticosteroids at the high doses required, other immune-suppressive/regulatory therapies are added, such as:

 - Cyclophosphamide